Pallavi2908/Semantra/README.md

 ```

 - If you're using the Render free tier, the server may spin down due to inactivity.
 This project uses a GitHub Actions CI/CD workflow to automatically ping the backend every 14 minutes and keep it alive.

-## Future plannings ⚙️⚙️
-- Add more open-access articles on existing fields
-- Broaden the scope of Semantra to women health